GeorgeFiji/Java-Respository/README.md

 Bula Vinaka

-This Respository contains all the projects I have done with Java.
+This Respository contains all the projects done with Java.